cloud-gov/product/ContentGuide.md

 ## How to write like Cloud.gov

 ### 1\.
 Use good content structure and formatting.
+-   **Design for reading**: [Per the Plain Language guidelines](https://www.plainlanguage.gov/guidelines/design/), structure your content so that it's easy to read
--   **Headers**: Use clear, descriptive headers in title case to help readers scan content quickly.
+-   **Headings**: [Add useful headings](https://www.plainlanguage.gov/guidelines/organize/add-useful-headings/) to help readers scan content quickly.
 Prefer sentence case to Title Case, and only end a title with a period if it's a complete sentence.
--   **Sentences and Paragraphs**: Keep them concise and straightforward.
-Use bullet points or numbered lists to break down complex ideas.
+-   **Prose**: [Have a topic sentence](https://www.plainlanguage.gov/guidelines/organize/have-a-topic-sentence/) that concisely makes your point.
+Always start with the most important information first.
+[Use bullet points or numbered lists](https://www.plainlanguage.gov/guidelines/organize/use-lists/) to break down complex ideas.
--   **Linking**: Provide context for all links and use descriptive anchor text that reflects the linked content.
+-   **Linking**: Provide context for all links and [use descriptive anchor text](https://www.plainlanguage.gov/guidelines/web/write-effective-links/) that reflects the linked content.

 ### 2\.
 Use consistent spelling, capitalization, punctuation, and spacing